trimuliono/trimuliono/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning Cyber Security
+- 🌱 I’m currently learning Hasura
 - 💬 Ask me about anything

 <!--